rlfarmer27/MAEDSHandbook/docs/curriculum.md

    <td style="text-align:center;"> None </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Praxis Examination </td>
+   <td style="text-align:left;font-weight: bold;"> Praxis Examination </td>
-   <td style="text-align:center;"> 0 </td>
+   <td style="text-align:center;font-weight: bold;"> 0 </td>
-   <td style="text-align:center;"> Educational Testing Service </td>
+   <td style="text-align:center;font-weight: bold;"> Educational Testing Service </td>
   </tr>
 </tbody>
 </table>
-<small>*Note.* During this semester, interns are often applying for and securing formal positions as school psychologists post-internship.
+*Note.* During this semester, interns are often applying for and securing formal positions as school psychologists post-internship.
 They should also apply for any credentials they will need, though this is not a program requirement.
-Completion of this semester yields the Educational Specialist degree.</small>
+Completion of this semester yields the Educational Specialist degree.

 ### Courses & NASP Alignments